-NIJ anticipates that up to a total of \$6.5 million may become available for awards under this solicitation.
+NIJ estimates that a total of \$1,000,000 may become available for multiple awards under this solicitation.
 Prospective applicants may propose projects with budgets as low as \$10,000.
-From the total amount, NIJ anticipates that it will make multiple awards for a project period of up to three years.
+From the total amount, NIJ anticipates that it will make multiple awards for up to 36-month project periods.

-To allow time for, among other things, any necessary post-award review, modification, and clearance by OJP of the proposed budget, applicants should propose an award start date of January 1, 2016.
+To allow time for, among other things, any necessary post-award review, modification, and clearance by OJP of the proposed budget, applicants should propose an award start date of January 1, 2017.

-If the applicant is proposing a project that reasonably could be conducted in discrete phases, with each phase resulting in completion of one or more significant, defined milestones, then NIJ strongly recommends that the applicant structure the application - specifically including the narrative, expected scholarly products, timelines/milestones, and budget detail worksheet and budget narrative - to set out each phase clearly.
-This is particularly the case if the applicant proposes a project that will exceed - in cost or length of project period - the amount or length anticipated for an individual award (or awards) under this solicitation.
+If the applicant is proposing a project that reasonably could be conducted in discrete phases, with each phase resulting in completion of one or more significant, defined milestones, then NIJ strongly recommends that the applicant structure the application-specifically including the narrative, expected scholarly and/or practitioner-oriented products, timelines/milestones, and budget detail worksheet and budget narrative-to clearly set out each phase.
+(This is particularly the case if the applicant proposes a project that will exceed-in cost or length of project period-the amount or length anticipated for an individual award (or awards) under this solicitation.)
 Given limitations on the availability to NIJ of funds for research, development, and evaluation awards, this information will assist NIJ in considering whether partial funding of proposals that would not receive full funding would be productive.
-(If NIJ elects to fund only certain phases of a proposed project in FY 2015, the expected scholarly products from the partial-funding award may, in some cases, vary from those described above.)
+(If NIJ elects to fund only certain phases of a proposed project in FY 2016, the expected scholarly and/or practitioner-oriented products from the partial-funding award may, in some cases, vary from those described above.)